Albany Museum of Art re-opens its doors to public

-ALBANY -- Andy Wulf's joy was palpable -- and infectious -- Friday, as he talked about the Albany Museum of Art's re-opening after a pandemic-required three-month-plus closure.
+ALBANY — Andy Wulf’s joy was palpable — and infectious — Friday, as he talked about the Albany Museum of Art’s reopening after a pandemic-required three-month-plus closure.

 “Today, the unlocking of those doors is symbolic of this institution’s return to relevance,” Wulf said.
 “This is another baby step in what will be a much longer journey.
 It is just so heartening to open those doors and open up to the world.”

-Wulf and the museum's staff had worked for days leading up to Friday's baby step to prepare for the re-opening of the museum's bricks-and-mortar space after weeks of presenting online programs that kept the public engaged.
+Wulf and the museum’s staff had worked for days leading up to Friday’s baby step to prepare for the reopening of the museum’s bricks-and-mortar space after weeks of presenting online programs that kept the public engaged.
 They held a weeklong members-only preview before opening the facility to the public.

 “That’s one of the things that I’m proud of, that this motivated team we have here went lean and mean and really worked hard to create online programming that was engaging to the public,” Wulf, who has been director of the museum for nine months, said.
 “They really fell in love with that aspect, so much so that, even though the public can now visit the museum in person, they will still be able to access our programs digitally.
 I think that’s going to remain a priority for some people who aren’t quite ready to get out in the public quite yet.”

-Joe and Audrey Brienza of Albany were the first non-student campers to show up for Friday's re-opening.
+Joe and Audrey Brienza of Albany were the first non-student campers to show up for Friday’s reopening.

 “We heard about the museum opening and decided to come out and take a look,” Joe Brienza said.
 “Everything’s been closed for so long, we decided to come check things out.
 It feels good to get out and do something again.”